Secretary and Executive Team

 Steven Little, Assistant Deputy Secretary

-Steven brings to Secretary Cole's Leadership Team more than twenty-five years of public policy, executive budget management, financial regulatory, and government relations experience in both the public and private sector.
+Steven brings to the DNR's Leadership Team more than 25 years of public policy, executive budget management, financial regulatory, and government relations experience in both the public and private sector.
 Prior to accepting an appointment as the Director of Management and Budget for the Wisconsin Department of Natural Resources, Steven was a Senior Vice President of Government Relations for Citigroup Inc., with a focus on state government relations in the Upper Midwest.

 Steven holds a Master's Degree from the Robert M La Follette School of Public Affairs at the University of Wisconsin-Madison and received his undergraduate degree in Government from Beloit College.
 Steven and his family enjoy hiking and whitewater rafting in Wisconsin's great outdoors.